PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 The assumptions used for calculations in power-grid-model are aligned to the ones mentioned in [IEC 60909](https://webstore.iec.ch/publication/24100).

-- The state of grid with respect to loads and generations are ignored for the short circuit calculation.
+- The state of the grid with respect to loads and generations are ignored for the short circuit calculation.
 (Note: Shunt admittances are included in calculation.)
 - The pre-fault voltage is considered in the calculation and is calculated based on the grid parameters and topology.
 (Excl. loads and generation)
 - The calculations are assumed to be time-independent.
 (Voltages are sine throughout with the fault occurring at a zero crossing of the voltage, the complexity of rotating machines and harmonics are neglected, etc.)
 - To account for the different operational conditions, a voltage scaling factor of `c` is applied to the voltage source while running short circuit calculation function.